(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 Tipping in Las Vegas

-When you are visiting Las Vegas, realize that you will come in contact with a wealth of people who wish to serve you.
-If you take part in that service, consider showing your appreciation with a tip if it is appropriate and allowed.
+When you’re visiting Las Vegas, realize that you’ll come in contact with a wealth of people who wish to serve you.
+If you take part in that service and you receive good assistance, consider showing your appreciation with a tip if it’s appropriate and allowed.